FlaxEngine/FlaxDocs/manual/platforms/android.md

 * Verify that environment variables are properly set:
   * On Windows: `echo %ANDROID_HOME%`, `echo %JAVA_HOME%`
   * On Linux/Mac: `echo $ANDROID_HOME`, `echo $JAVA_HOME`
+* If you're getting the error `Missing NET SDK runtime for Android ARM64.` then install Android workload for dotnet (as mentioned above).
+It contains .Net libs and runtime for Android required to run C#.

 ## Build options